Vinfall/UserScripts/README.md

 2. Click `Export as CSV` right under `Length votes` heading (or in the upper right corner, if logged in)
 3. Change page, and repeat 2
 4. Combine those CSV manually
-5. (For Excel usage) change file encoding to UTF-8 BOM, or dumb Excel won't recognize CJK characters
+5. (For Excel usage) change file encoding to `UTF-8 BOM`, or dumb Excel won't recognize CJK characters

 It's possible to do *delta update* as length votes are generally static and should not change unless you do that explicitly.

 #### Bugs & Todo

-- [x] VN/Developer with comma in their name would trigger a data offset
+- [x] Adjust data offset for VN/Developer name with comma
 - [x] Support length votes export
 - [x] Support list export without login
-- [x] Unable to export length votes if the user has only one page
+- [x] Solve length votes export breakage if the user has only one page
+- [x] Add length votes button
 - [ ] Would return to first page after exporting the CSV, this is unintended and considered a bug
 - [ ] Auto pager (or add an additional `Save page data` button & export at once in the end?)